Patrol-AI/debuggingTest/README.md

 1. **Prepare Your Submission:**
    - Ensure your code is clean, well-documented, and clearly explains any changes made.
    - Include a brief explanation of each bug you found and how you resolved it in a separate `BUGFIX.md` file.
+   - Record your explanation video.

 2. **Submit Your Work:**
    - Compress the project directory into a ZIP file.
-   - Email the ZIP file to nico@patrolapp.ai.
+   - Email the ZIP file and your video to applyo@patrolapp.ai.
+   - Use the subject line: [Your Name] - Technical Test #1

 ## Important Notes